 There's a junk vehicle on my neighbor's property.
 Is there anything Thurston County can do about it?

-To report a violation of the junk vehicle law in unincorporated Thurston County (i.e., not in a city), call the Thurston County Hulk Vehicle Line at (360) 709-3083 or submit an on-line junk vehicle complaint form.
+To report a junk vehicle in unincorporated Thurston County (i.e., not in a city), submit an Investigation Request Form.

 How Do I get Rid of a Junk Vehicle on My Own Property?